What is an emergency medical technician?

 Soft skills and traits for EMTs

 EMTs need to practice self-care on off days.
-The job can be stressful and challenging, so being diligent about taking care of yourself is important.
+The job can be stressful and challenging, so being diligent about caring for yourself is important.
 Stay hydrated.
 Keep a water bottle handy at all times.
 Taking care of others requires you to take care of yourself as well.
 Keep a well-balanced diet and drink enough water.

 Continue learning.
-Try and take something new away from each patient interaction.
-Learn about new medicines and situations and remember to research anything you don’t understand.
+Try to take something new away from each patient interaction.
+Learn about new medicines and situations, and remember to research anything you don’t understand.
 Ask your patient’s name and use it often.
 It helps reassure them that they are in good hands.
 It will also help you do a more effective handoff at the hospital.

 Commonly required skills and qualifications